mitterio/mitter-android-starter/README.md

 ## Using UI layouts

-This starter template consist the following UI XML files:
+This starter template contains the following UI XML files:

 * **2** shape files inside the `drawable` package
 * **2** reusable layouts files inside the `layout` package